 Life Plan Calculator: Map Your Entire Financial Future

 Most financial calculators answer one question at a time.
 How much pension will I have?
 When will my mortgage end?
 What is my FI number?
 The problem is that these questions are not independent.
-Your mortgage affects how much you can save.
-Your savings rate affects when you can retire.
+Your housing costs affect how much you can save.
+Your surplus determines when you can retire.
 Your retirement age affects which pots you can access.
 Everything is connected.

 The life plan calculator models all of it in one place.
-Enter your salary, expenses, savings rate, pension, ISA, mortgage, and student loan, and it projects your entire financial life from today to age 100 - showing exactly when each pot runs out, when new income sources kick in, and whether your plan actually works.
+Enter your salary (plus any bonus, lodger, or other income), expenses, pension, ISA, GIA, LISA, defined-benefit pensions, housing (mortgage or rent), and student loan, and it projects your entire financial life from today out to your chosen death age - showing exactly when each pot runs out, when new income sources kick in, and whether your plan actually works.

 Contents